jabbala/CollabMail/database.md

 Each Email belongs to one MailGroup and is sent by one User.
 Each Membership associates one User with one MailGroup.

+### Role-Entitlement Relationship:

+Each Role can have multiple Entitlements.
+Each User can be assigned one or more Roles.

+### User-Role Relationship:

+Each User can have one or more Roles.

 ## Database Design Considerations: (Personal Note)

 Use appropriate data types for each attribute (e.g., VARCHAR for strings, DATETIME for timestamps).